Wind power in the United Kingdom: Actual cost performance

-A statistical and econometric analysis of a majority of onshore and offshore windfarms built in the United Kingdom since 2002 with a capacity of more than 10MW has been performed by a former professor of the School of Economics at the University of Edinburgh on behalf of an anti wind power organisation.
-It finds that the actual cost of onshore and offshore wind generation has not fallen significantly.
-Rather, capital and operating costs per MW have increased, the latter driven by higher than expected frequency of equipment failure and preventative maintenance associated with new generations of larger turbines.
-The study concludes that, after current contracts guaranteeing above-market prices expire, expected revenues from generation will be less than operating cost.
+A statistical and econometric analysis published in 2020 by the Renewable Energy Foundation (founded by TV presenter Noel Edmonds when he was opposing the development of a windfarm near his Devon house, and which has received funding from Calor Gas) of a majority of onshore and offshore windfarms built in the United Kingdom since 2002 with a capacity of more than 10 MW was performed by a former professor of the School of Economics at the University of Edinburgh.
+He calculated that the cost of onshore and offshore wind generation had not fallen significantly since 2002.
+Rather, capital and operating costs per MW had increased, the latter driven by higher than expected frequency of equipment failure and higher cost of preventative maintenance for new generations of larger turbines.
+The study concluded that, after current contracts guaranteeing above-market prices expired, expected revenues from generation would be less than operating cost.
 If confirmed, this would require financial regulators to impose heavy risk weightings on loans to offshore wind farm operators, effectively making them too risky for pension funds and small investors.